Visiting Chichen Itza

 Car Parking at Chichen Itza

-At Chichen Itza a few minutes drive away we parked our car in the large car park.
-It was already almost already completely full, apart for plenty of spaces for buses.
+At Chichen Itza a few minutes drive away from the cenote, we parked our car in the large car park.
+It was already almost completely full, apart for plenty of spaces for buses.
 We queued for about 15 minutes in the hot sun to buy our tickets; there is a discount for children under 12.
 When we walked onto the grounds of the archaeological ruins of Chichen Itza we were funnelled past souvenir stall after souvenir stall.
 Later on we would find out that along every path these stall were set up and the vendors would try to get you to buy their goods at every turning.
-I wish they would keep the vendors away from the ruins and or perhaps confine them to certain parts of the site, but I guess as I bought some dresses at two of the stalls I cannot complain too much about them here.
+I wish they would keep the vendors away from the ruins and or perhaps confine them to certain parts of the site.

 Chichen Itza dates back to 750 AD and started to decline as a regional centre around 1250 AD.
 It seems though that even when the Spanish arrived in 1526 there was still a thriving population of locals living in the area.
 It used to be the largest Mayan city on the Yucatan peninsular and just the main core covered about 5 square kilometres.
 Smaller residential buildings extend for an unknown amount into the depths of the jungle and remain to be excavated.
 The site has many fine buildings, grouped into sections, which were connected by paved causeways, called sacbés.